 Promotional Items “R” Extremely Effective Advertising

-Five key metrics were identified to help assess the value and weight of options used by survey respondents in making their choices.
-Think of them as the “Five R’s of promotional items.
+We identified five key metrics to help assess the value and weight of options used by survey respondents in making their choices.
+Think of them as the “Five R’s” of promotional items.

 - Reach – Ability to deliver adequate exposure to recipients

 - Recall – Ability to generate high recall and awareness of the brand